Jim Benning: Executive career

 Following his playing career, Benning served as an amateur scout for the Mighty Ducks of Anaheim during their inaugural 1993–94 season.
 The following year, he joined the Buffalo Sabres as a scout, serving four years for the organization before being promoted to their position of director of amateur scouting in 1998.
 Benning remained in that role until 2004.
 In the summer of 2006, he became the assistant general manager of the Boston Bruins.
 His name was included on the Stanley Cup for the first time with the Bruins after their Stanley Cup Championship in 2011.
 The Vancouver Canucks formally introduced him as their general manager in a press conference on May 23, 2014.
 Upon being hired by the Canucks, he opted to retool his team by making several changes to the roster.
-In his first off-season with the organization, he made several roster moves including the trading of forward Ryan Kesler to the Anaheim Ducks at the 2014 NHL Entry Draft, the signing of goaltender Ryan Miller and the acquisition of several players such as Nick Bonino, Linden Vey, Radim Vrbata, and Derek Dorsett.
+In his first off-season with the organization, he made several roster moves including the firing of head coach John Tortorella after just one season on the job following by trading of forward Ryan Kesler to the Anaheim Ducks (at Kesler's request) at the 2014 NHL Entry Draft, the signing of goaltender Ryan Miller and the acquisition of several players such as Nick Bonino, Linden Vey, Radim Vrbata, and Derek Dorsett.
 On June 28, 2016, during his third off-season with the Canucks, the NHL fined the Canucks $50,000 due to "tampering" by Benning.
 At the 2016 NHL Entry Draft, Benning made inappropriate comments about attempting to acquire Montreal Canadiens defenceman P. K. Subban and pending unrestricted free-agent centre Steven Stamkos, who was still under contract with the Tampa Bay Lightning.
 On July 25, 2018 Canucks president of hockey operations Trevor Linden stepped down from his position with the team.
 Subsequently, team owner Francesco Aquilini announced that Benning would assume Linden's duties until a new team President was named.
 Benning was given a three-year contract extension in August 20, 2019.
 On December 5, 2021, Benning was fired as general manager of the Canucks along with head coach Travis Green after a home loss against the Pittsburgh Penguins.
 The Canucks qualified for the playoffs only twice during the eight seasons in which Benning was general manager.

 Personal life

 Benning is married and has four children.
 He lives downtown in Vancouver, British Columbia during the season and Sherwood, Oregon in the summer.
-His father is Elmer Benning, Montreal Canadiens scout.
+His father, Elmer Benning (1941–2018), was a scout for the Montreal Canadiens.
 Former NHL player Brian Benning and former college hockey All-American Mark Benning are his brothers.
-Another brother, Craig, is GM of the Dawson Creek Senior Canucks of the North Peace Hockey League.
-He is the uncle of San Jose Sharks player Matt Benning.
+Another brother, Craig, was the General Manager of the Dawson Creek Senior Canucks of the North Peace Hockey League.
+He is the uncle of hockey players Matt Benning, and Michael Benning.